thatoddmailbox/thatoddmailbox.github.io/_projects/homemon.md

 layout: project

 name: homemon
 details_front: A set of programs that let you check that your home's power is on, meaning you can distinguish between an Internet outage and a power outage.
 You install a program on a central server and another on a physical device, and the device sends regular reports to your server via a cellular connection.
-Runs on the [Alcatel MW41 hotspot I got root on](https://alex.studer.dev/2021/01/04/mw41-1).
+Runs on the [Alcatel MW41 hotspot I got root on](https://alex.studer.dev/2021/01/04/mw41-1){:target="_blank"}{:rel="noopener noreferrer"}.
 index: 4

 hide_read_more: true